brahianrosswill/ComfyUI-DGLS/README.md

 NOTE: I am am actively testing this atm.
 The code is working, however I havent promoted this or written about it due to some tests I want to carry out.

+Currently only working with diffusion models.
+So any workflow with 'Load Diffusion Model' offical node should be fine with this swapped for it.

 ## Features

 * **Inference Optimized**: Designed specifically for ComfyUI diffusion model inference